abargher/greenspace-llc/README.md

   creators (courtesy of Alec's family).

 - All code and Godot files are licensed under the GPLv3 license.
-- All art, music, and sound assets are licensed under the CC BY-NC 4.0 license.
+- All art, music, and sound assets are licensed under the CC BY 4.0 license.

 - Fonts:
     - digital-7 by Sizenko Alexander -- Style-7 -- http://www.styleseven.com